backstage/backstage/contrib/scripts/orphan-clean-up/README.md

 ## PowerShell

-A PowerShell implementation of a the orphan cleanup script.
+A PowerShell implementation of the orphan cleanup script.

 ### Requirements